 The radical and resilient experiences of family making in Lewisham

-In/Visible Labour responds to the radical and resilient experiences of collective family making through a programme of audio-visual works by a diverse range of Lewisham communities and their support networks across the borough.
+In/Visible Labour responded to the radical and resilient experiences of collective family making through a programme of audio-visual works by a diverse range of Lewisham communities and their support networks across the borough.

-The project will highlight the complex labour of family making and the intersecting experiences of midwives, carers, activists and families by shining a light on the personal histories of Lewisham residents.
+The project highlighted the complex labour of family making and the intersecting experiences of midwives, carers, activists and families by shining a light on the personal histories of Lewisham residents.

 Background

-The project’s historical focus is the story of Lewisham Hospital’s Maternity Ward.
+The historical focus of the project was the story of Lewisham Hospital’s Maternity Ward.
 In 2013 the then Conservative government sought to close the ward, alongside the hospital’s A&E department, in an attempt to reduce the hospital’s services and expenditure.

-For many people of the borough, this was unacceptable and a campaign to ‘Save Lewisham Hospital’ was launched in response.
+Faced with the possibility of having to travel many miles to another hospital, many Lewisham residents found this unacceptable and a campaign to ‘Save Lewisham Hospital’ was launched in response.

 Families, health care professionals and others joined in collective action to protest the planned closure, marching through the streets of London with numbers reaching 25,000 people.
 The marches were occasionally nicknamed the ‘buggy armies’ due to the high number of prams in the protest.